 This week I have some tips to help you write characters that readers will love to hate.
 Surprisingly, its a lot easier to get your readers to hate a character.
 It’s really simple human psychology.
 All of a person’s good and wonderful deeds fade if they do or say something horrible.
-And when a character is completely loathsome from the get-go and your reader will never forget them.
+And when a character is completely loathsome from the get-go, your reader will never forgive them.

 Here’s a few ways to write characters we love to hate.

 1. Make them a bully and/or a sadist.
 The east way to make a reader dislike a character is to show them deliberately causing an innocent person physical or emotional pain and suffering.
 If they derive some sort of pleasure from it, we will despise them even more.